 1. Become a world leader in big data and data science by creating exceptional core competencies across multiple areas.

-(2) Create a network of diverse and complementary research sites, both here in the US and abroad, that deliver extensive technical extensive expertise to industrial partners and the research community,
+2. Create a network of diverse and complementary research sites, both in the US and abroad, that deliver extensive technical expertise to industrial partners and the research community.

-(3) Accelerate the creation and transfer of technology to industry and commercial products, and
+3. Accelerate the creation and transfer of technology to industry and commercial products.

-(4) Attract high quality student talent, and produce future workforce that have broad industrial perspective in their research that has the potential to benefit local and global economy.
+4. Attract high quality student talent, and produce future workforce that has the potential to benefit local, national and global economy.

-What is an Industry/University Cooperative Research Center (IUCRC) Program?
+What is the National Science Foundation (NSF) Industry University Cooperative Research Center (IUCRC) Program?

 CVDI is a multi-university, industry-sponsored research center established as a NSF IUCRC in February 2012 supported by the NSF’s Directorate for Computer and Information Science and Engineering.
 The program is an established and proven model for companies to acquire external technologies through open innovation by partnering with universities.
 An IUCRC is supported through membership fees from the Industry, grant money from NSF and commitments of participating universities.
 To industry, government and other organizations with research needs, the NSF IUCRC program provides the means to leverage research and development (R&D) investments with multi-university centers renowned for innovative research capabilities.